 Q: What about shoes?

-A: Shoes with minimal tread and sticky rubber on the bottom are best.
-Also try for a flexible and light shoe.
-Most people prefer some padding on their shoes, especially as they are learning, but avoid shoes that have more than a finger width of foam.
-You want to have a good feel of the obstacle underneath you, and ideally be able to curl your toes around the edges of rails and walls.
+A: Shoes with minimal tread and sticky rubber are best.
+You also want to look for a relatively flexible, light shoe.
+Most people prefer some padding, especially as they’re learning, but avoid shoes that have excessive cushion.
+You need a good feel of the obstacle underneath you––ideally, you want to be able to curl your toes around the edges of rails and walls.
 We also recommend zero-drop, minimalist footwear because they promote stronger, healthier feet.
 If you want to learn more about barefoot/minimalist training, watch this video by Apex founder Ryan Ford.

 Q: What should I bring?

 A: Bring a water bottle and a post-workout snack if you’d like.
 We also offer bottles of water and snacks available for purchase.

 Q: I’m so sore the day after class, what should I do?